SeafoodStudios/WebDB/README.md

 # WebDB
 WebDB is free storage method with a simple REST API and a completely open-source frontend AND backend!
+Its features are:
+- Free REST API with no API key
+- Open source
+- Cloud
+- Self hostable
+- Key value
 ### How To Use REST API
 Command for getting variables:
 ```